 - A Postgres Case statement can have multiple boolean expressions that are evaluated from top to bottom but its execution for a particular record stops as soon as it gets the first TRUE result.
 This might lead to incorrect or partial results since it is possible that multiple expressions are TRUE for a particular record but never got evaluated.

 - A Postgres Case statement cannot be used to evaluate NULL values in a table.

-This article provided you with an in-depth understanding of what Relational Database Management Systems (RDBMS) are, why PostgreSQL is becoming the preferred choice for a large number of organizations, and what Postgres Case statements are along with a simplified guide on how you can use them.
+This article provided you with an in-depth understanding of what Relational Database Management Systems (RDBMS) are, why PostgreSQL is becoming the preferred choice for a large number of organizations, and what Postgres Case when multiple conditions statements are along with a simplified guide on how you can use them.

 Evaluating large volumes of data spread across multiple databases to perform even a simple Postgres Case statement can be extremely difficult.
-Data from all your sources can be integrated using platforms like Hevo.
+Data from all your sources can be integrated using platforms like Hevo Data.